European-Unified-ID/EUID-docs/docs/guides/integration-prebid.md

 # EUID Integration Overview for Prebid.js

-This guide is an overview of integration options for publishers who want to integrate with EUID and generate <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link> (advertising tokens) to be passed by Prebid.js in the RTB bidstream.
+This guide is an overview of integration options for publishers who want to integrate with EUID and generate <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link> (advertising tokens) to be passed by Prebid.js in the RTB <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.

 ## Introduction